 Cathy Yan has crafted a pulpy eccentric superhero film that invests in the trials, tribulations, and tenacity of its core team.
 Birds of Prey develops it’s leads characters beyond their special traits or powers and makes you care.
 By the final third, you are in a brilliant whirlwind of colour sequences and kick-ass heroines which

 So yes, Suicide Squad was a disappointment but maybe it needed to happen so Margot’s Harley Quinn and the other Birds of Prey can fly.

-Birds of Prey is out 7th February!
+Birds of Prey is out On Demand today!